Children waiting for their forever home

 why choose to adopt from Dominican republic

 Children available for adoption in Dominican Republic reside in orphanages.
-Traveling to the Dominican Republic from the US is relatively easy and the country is located in the Caribbean!
-The official national language is Spanish.
-Adopting parents will live with the child in the Dominican Republic for sixty days (for a child under 12 years of age) or thirty days (for a child 12 years or older) providing you an excellent opportunity to get to know the country, culture, and people – and your child!!
+Traveling to the Dominican Republic from the U.S. is relatively easy, and the country is in the Caribbean.
+The official language is Spanish.
+Adopting parents will live with the child in Santo Domingo, Dominican Republic for a cohabitation and bonding period that lasts 4 to 6 months.
+This time provides you with an excellent opportunity to get to know your child, the country, culture, and people.

 who Can Adopt from Dominican Republic?